jhaglu20/joelhaglund.com/_posts/2022-04-30-What I Think Of The Surface Book 1.markdown

 	you can use a dongle to charge, connect a display, and connect usb or other devices.

 		The performance is quite adiquate in 2022.
 While you can get better performing computers for cheap, I believe the comptuer makes up for it in other features.
 I will mention that I had issues with playing youtube videos in the brave browser.
 They would studder and hang every once in a while.
 The way I fixed it was going into windows settings and setting the gpu to the IGPU instead of the dedicated card.
 It also lets me remove the tablet with it open.

 		I just got the computer today but I hope to keep updating this as I use the computer.

+		Here is my update after owning it for several weeks.
+It apears the one I got has a bad battery in the clip board.
+I can't let it get too low on battery or it will shut down on me.
+The performance is fine for what I do.
+It's not a gaming powerhouse or a workstation, but since I have a mac mini for editing videos at work I dont have any issues for waht I need it for.
+I love the keyboard and trackpad, The screen is amazing.
+I am using a usb c to surface connect adapter for charging and have had no issues.
+For how old it is it works amazing for my needs.